icbsee2022/icbsee2022.github.io/calls/cft.md

 ---
 layout: page
-title: International Society for Music Information Retrieval
+title: International Conference on Bioprocess for Sustainable Environment and Energy
 ---
 # Call for Tutorials
 <br>